gemnote/api/shipment.md

 Options:

 * `giftId`:  required - the gift id
-* `postcardId`: optional - will use default card if not given
+* `greetingCardId`: optional - will use default card if not given
 * `qty`: required - quantity of the gift
 * `recipientName`: required - the recipient name
 * `recipientCompany`:  optional - the recipient company